dw-evans/xlpro-app/README.md

 9.  `DONE` `BUG` `HIGH` Investigate how to prevent shell window freezing and needing an enter press

-10. `HIGH` Sync up serve/start so they behave the same.
+10. `PARTIAL` `HIGH` Sync up serve/start so they behave the same.
     1. Serving can detect the existing process and just ignore the request
     2. Serving is followed up by issuing a start call
     3. Start call probably needs to be captured using checks on stdout pipe text content for trigger.
-    4. Implement close server button
+    4.  `INCOMPLETE` Implement close server button

+11. `COMPLETED` `HIGH` Develop way to push requirements
+    1. Start with a function to push reqs.txt.
+This should warn that the files (reqs.txt, .python-version may be different, and the user should compare.)
+    2. Git should probably be used inherently
+    3.  `COMPLETED` for requirements txt
+    4.  `COMPLETED` `BUG` for python version!

+12. `LOW` Git integration

+13. `HIGH` Test reloading a configured environment on multiple machines

+14. `LOW` Add .xlpro-version file to ./Book1.xlsx.xlpro directory

+15. `DONE` `MED` non-destructive launch.json writing
+    1. Prototyped, not tested - pushed

+16. `DONE` `MED` non-descrutcute settings.json writing
+    1. Prototyped - looks ok

+17. `PARTIAL` `HIGH` pushing requirements on workbook save
+    1. Prototyped function and button

+18. `DONE` `HIGH` Editing config from excel button
+    1. Prototyped, not tested.
+    2. Looks ok

+19. `DONE` `MED` Investigate lockfile behaviour, integrate sync and start?
+Create Close button/Function?
+    1.
+20. `PARTIAL` `MED` Close Server function in xlpro-cli
+    1. Force restart on serve() button press.
+User still needs to manually close

-11. `HIGH` Investigate undo-ing
+21. `HIGH` Investigate undo-ing
     1. Test implementing a synchronous calculation mode which executes each function sequentially.
+        1.  `INCOMPLETE` Async work done but not
     2. Investigate doing workbook backups.
 Could save the workbook e.g. ./.xlpro/Book1.xlsm.2025-06-04_1134.bak.
 Timeframe between backups could be set in the user's xlpro configuration file.
 Button to revert to previous backups.
 Could be a console menu with several selections
+    3.  `POSSIBLE OPTION` Write a custom action tracker based on user events

-12. `EXPERIMENTAL` `MED` Asynchronous functions
+22. `EXPERIMENTAL` `MED` Asynchronous functions
     1.  yielding functions can be decorated with a timer (breaks undo stack)
     2.  hook onto existing rtd functionality by spinning up another com process

-13. `PARTIAL?` `HIGH` Develop way to push requirements
-    1. Start with a function to push reqs.txt.
-This should warn that the files (reqs.txt, .python-version may be different, and the user should compare.)
-    2. Git should probably be used inherently

-14. `LOW` Git integration

-15. `HIGH` Test reloading a configured environment on multiple machines

-16. `LOW` Add .xlpro-version file to ./Book1.xlsx.xlpro directory
+    3.  `BUG` Developed the functional code for this but only works after the first calculation.

-17. `MED` test behaviour for external files.
+23. `MED` test behaviour for external files.
     1. Can external files be registered safely?
 I would guess this would not play nicely with the sys module hack.

-18. `DONE` `MED` non-destructive launch.json writing
-    1. Prototyped, not tested - pushed

-19. `DONE` `MED` non-descrutcute settings.json writing
-    1. Prototyped - looks ok

-20. `PARTIAL` `HIGH` pushing requirements on workbook save
-    1. Prototyped function and button

-21. `DONE` `HIGH` Editing config from excel button
-    1. Prototyped, not tested.
-    2. Looks ok

-22. `MED` Investigate lockfile behaviour, integrate sync and start?
-Create Close button/Function?
-23. `MED` Close Server function in xlpro-cli

 24. `DONE` `HIGH` Investigate trimming com calls by running an argument check before execution

 25. `MED` Investigate configuring xlpro-cli as a server which can receive commands.

-26.

-27.
+     1. Just investigate moving the heavy imports to the heavier commands and not the lightweight ones

+26.  `HIGH` configure xlpro-cli to ensure that VBIDEReference is loaded as a reference for the workbook!
+27.  `HIGH` investigate vbe control options

-28.
+28.  `HIGH` Subroutine

-29.
+29.  `HIGH` Button development

-30.
+30.  `EXPERIMENTAL` Subroutine configuration via function?

-31.
+31.  `MED` Help
+     1. Add arguments to workbook namespace so they can be looked up from the workbook

-32.
+32.  `HIGH` Default arguments

-33.
+33.  `HIGH` Re-investigate jsonified arguments, probably change to something that can handle n by 2 array key value pairs instead of a json string.
+34.

+35.  `HIGH` Improve performance
+     1.   `LOW` Implement threadpoolexecutor for performance
+     2.   `DONE` Pre process arguments in vba
+     3. Add `@vectorize` decorator similar to the jsonify decorator

+36.

+37.